CrossRef/event-data-live-stream/README.md

 Filter for only the given source id.
 You can find the list of source-ids in the Event Data Technical User Guide.

 The websocket interface is very simple.

-Set up a connection and when you are ready to receive events send the string "start".
-From that point on, events will be sent.
-If you want to catch up the last calendar day (i.e. all events since the start of yesterday), send "catchup" and all those events will be sent.
+  1. Set up a connection to "http://live.eventdata.crossref.org/socket"
+  2. When you are ready to receive events send the string `start`
+  3. To fetch up to the last 24 hours of data, send `catchup «iso8601-date»`, e.g. `catchup 2016-06-23T15:06Z`.
+If you want everything you can send `catchup 0`, and you will get at least 24 hours worth of data.

 ## License